-A beige car is 24.3% more likely to offer significant savings to used car shoppers than the average used car, according to a new study by car search engine iSeeCars.com.
+A beige car is 24.3% more likely to offer significant savings to used-car shoppers than the average used car, according to a recent study by car search engine iSeeCars.com.

 After analyzing sales data from more than 4.1 million used-car transactions between January and August of this year, iSeeCars.com determined that beige cars are most likely to offer a deal.
 The site defined “deal” as a savings of 10% or more off a car’s market value.

 “Beige vehicles accrue the highest mileage of all car colors, suggesting that it’s a common color for daily drivers that tend to have less flashy colors.
 Examples of beige vehicles that are among the most frequently discounted include the Volkswagen Passat, the Chevrolet Malibu, the Chevrolet Equinox, and the Toyota Sienna.”